mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-19-flask_on_tornado.md

       description: 'PEP 333 created the WSGI standard, allowing the development of interfaces between HTTP and Python.
 Updated in [PEP 3333](https://www.python.org/dev/peps/pep-3333).'
 ---

-Having developed a database/Rest-API/front-end stack, we had to set it up somewhere many people could access it.
+Having developed a database/Rest-API/front-end stack, we had to set it up so that multiple people could access it.
 To do this, we settled on Tornado, an all-Python webserver that allowed us to easily connect up our Flask/Eve apps and set them up with logging and seamless reloading.

 ### Webserver script
 Firstly, we needed a script to start up Tornado with our apps loaded: